O'Sullivan family: After 1600

 By the year 1600 all of Munster was in a turmoil.
 As retribution for their support of the Desmond rebellion, the Munster clans lost over 500000 acre of their land to English settlers.
 When the Earl of Clancarty died in 1596 his lands were parceled out as well to settlers.

-King Philip III of Spain agreed to send help to his co-religionists in Ireland under the command of Don Juan D'Aquila.
+King Philip III of Spain agreed to send help to his co-religionists in Ireland - the 4th Spanish Armada was sent, under the command of Don Juan del Águila.
 Rather than landing in Ulster, as suggested by O'Neill, the Spanish forces landed at Kinsale in County Cork to avoid encountering English warships in the Irish Sea.
 The war weary and decimated Munster clans had difficulty mustering an army to join the Ulster and Spanish forces.
 The Spanish were given the responsibility of forming the garrisons for the castles of the O'Driscolls and the O'Sullivans so as to free the Irish troops for the battles to come.
 The rest of the four thousand Spanish soldiers remained at Kinsale to await the arrival of the Ulster forces.

 Donal O'Sullivan Beare was given command of the Munster forces, which consisted mainly of soldiers of his clan and those of the O'Driscolls, McSweeneys, and O'Connor Kerry.
 Daniel O'Sullivan Mor could only contribute token support because of the losses he had sustained in the previous years.
 Dónal marched to Kinsale with an army of one thousand men.
 He sent a letter to King Philip swearing allegiance to him as his sovereign.
 The letter was intercepted by English agents and was later used as reason for denying him pardon.